Oldsmobile V8 engine: 403

 The 455 big block Olds V8 was replaced in 1977 with the 6598 cc small block, which used a 4.351 in bore, the largest ever used in a small-block V8, with the Olds small-block standard deck and 3.385 in stroke.
 The bore was so wide that the cylinder walls were siamesed, as in the Chevrolet 400 V8, with no space for coolant to flow between the cylinders.
 Additionally, the 403 had windowed main webs, which reduced the internal strength of the block in the crankcase area.
 It has been purported that there is a 403 Oldsmobile block and cast that has solid main webs that may have been equipped in vehicles such as the Pontiac Firebird equipped with a towing package, but there are currently no clearly documented surviving examples.

 The 403 is fundamentally the exact same block as an Oldsmobile 350 V8, however it features a larger bore.
 Most components and accessories are interchangeable.
 A popular modification made to the 403 to increase power was to swap on early Oldsmobile 350 heads to boost compression.
 The 403 was never featured with a manual transmission and the crank was never manufactured for a pilot bearing.
-It was generally paired with the Turbo Hydramatic 350 3-speed automatic or the Turbo Hydramatic 400 3-speed ustomatic in rear wheel drive vehicles, in the case of front-wheel drive vehicles, the Turbo Hydramatic 425 FWD 3-speed automatic.
-It always featured the 4A 83cc heads with 8:1 compression, and a Rochester Quadrajet 4 barrel carburettor.
+It was generally paired with the Turbo Hydramatic 350 3-speed automatic or the Turbo Hydramatic 400 3-speed automatic in rear wheel drive vehicles, in the case of front-wheel drive vehicles, the Turbo Hydramatic 425 FWD 3-speed automatic.
+It always featured the 4A 83cc heads with 8:1 compression, and a Rochester Quadrajet 4-barrel carburettor.
 The 403 Oldsmobile was generally painted "Corporate GM Blue" on every model line it was equipped in.

 The Olds 403 was used by Buick and Pontiac in addition to Oldsmobile until its discontinuation after 1979.
 Output was 185 hp and 320 lbft.
 Uniquely in the 1977 Toronado, the 403 engine was fitted with a crank triggered ignition system.
 Parts peculiar to this system include a toothed disc between the harmonic balancer and the crank pulley, the "adjacent sensor" (an early form of crankshaft position sensor), a special distributor, an engine temperature sensor, and a rudimentary computer mounted inside the car, under the dashboard.